parport0/parport0.github.io/hiby-r2-doom.md

 The vendor's firmware and the instructions are available on the [official support page](https://store.hiby.com/apps/help-center#hc-r2-firmware-v14-update).
 The firmware download link leads to [Google Drive](https://drive.google.com/drive/folders/1zL_sQsT-umxnWIJK5OLQjJChycokfS9R?usp=share_link).

 The instructions say to put the downloaded r2.upt into the root of the SD card.
-Trying it out, it is flashable whel Vol Dn is held.
+Trying it out, it is flashable when Vol Dn is held.
 Additionally, if the update process is interrupted midway, the device boots into the "Insert TF Pls" mode automatically.

 ```
 % file r2.upt